About

 Research Interests

 My other main research interest is in human cognitive dynamics and whether we can better align LLMs to how people plan, decompose complex tasks, and reason.
-To better understand human cognition in specific tasks, my colleagues and I have so far explored incorporating cognitive signals into annotations via eye tracking, discrete reading behaviors, and tracking longitudinal work across hierarchical subtasks.
+To better understand human cognition in specific tasks, we have explored incorporating cognitive signals into annotations via eye tracking, discrete reading behaviors, and tracking longitudinal legal work across hierarchical subtasks.